tmuxp load¶

 All of these options can be preselected to skip the prompt:

-Attach / open client after load:
+Attach / open the client after load:

 $ tmuxp load -y config